sanghaisubham/Product-Viewer/README.md

  Instructions : Download the Python Code, Run the program and input the Product name.The product webpages of the various sites    mentioned above wil be opened

-Tech Used: Pyton 2.7 + Selenium
+Tech Used: Python 2.7 + Selenium